 Writing a grant application requires real effort and time nowadays.
-With the growing competition each year, it demands true mastery.
+With the growing competition each year, demands true mastery.
 Right after selecting your research topic, you are supposed to devise a well-structured research plan.
 The quality of your plan will determine whether your research will be successful or not.
 National Institutes of Health (NIH) will award you with a grant only if you can assure them that your proposed research will be successful.
 This assurance is dependent on how well you plan and write your research plan.

 Here, in this article, we will focus mainly on the first section of writing your research plan, i.e., ‘Background & Significance.’
 It is the main pillar of your whole research plan.
 This section provides information about the historical discoveries relating to your research question.
 It justifies your research question and the significance of its outcome in the modern world.
-The objective of this section is to display your command on the present literature and to convey your thoughts regarding them.
+The objective of this section is to display your command of the present literature and to convey your thoughts regarding them.

 You are allowed to consume 4 pages at maximum in this part.
-Lengthy writing will make your reviewers lose their interest in your research proposal.
+Lengthy writing will make your reviewers lose interest in your research proposal.
 It is best to make this section precise and to the point.
 So, two and a half pages are good enough to represent this section.

 Paragraphing & Subheadings

-Writing short paragraphs with a short subheading describing its whole point will help in quickly focusing to a point.
+Writing short paragraphs with a short subheading describing its whole point will help in quickly focusing on a point.
 Too many lengthy paragraphs will bore the reviewer while too short paragraphs will not provide a clear concept.

 Try to present the supporting reasons for your research in bullet points.
 It will make this section esthetically impressive.
 Also, it will provide a focus on these points.